Watch our introductory video here: https://youtu.be/JQS-E8msM-c

 Over the past 23 years, we have carefully stewarded nearly $3 million to the causes about which our donors care the most.
 In the past year, the work our funding has supported at member organizations has included:

-• Ohio Justice and Policy Center works to improve an often unjust justice system, including securing the release of domestic violence victim Mia Hunter, seen at left upon her release from prison after serving 14 years of a life sentence.
+• Ohio Justice and Policy Center works to improve an often unjust legal justice system, including securing the release of domestic violence victims incarcerated in Ohio, such as Mia Hunter, seen at left upon her release from prison after serving 14 years of a life sentence.
 Funded in part with Community Shares workplace campaign donations, OJPC took on her case under its Incarcerated Survivors of Domestic Violence project.
-Mia’s ex-boyfriend raped her and strangled her until she lost consciousness.
-When she awoke, he continued beating her, even pouring hot sauce into her eyes.
+Mia’s ex-boyfriend attacked her in her own home — raping her and strangling her to unconsciousness.
+When she came to, he continued beating her, even pouring hot sauce into her eyes.
 She was able to grab a knife and swing blindly at him, causing 22 superficial wounds but also striking an artery behind his knee, which caused him to bleed to death.
-Evidence of a pattern of abuse was banned from being presented at trial and she was convicted of murder.
-In one of his final acts as governor, John Kasich granted OJPC’s application for clemency and she walked free in July 2019 after serving 14 years.
+Evidence of a pattern of abuse was not presented at trial and she was convicted of murder.
+In one of his final acts as governor, John Kasich granted Mia’s release from prison through clemency and she walked free in July 2019 after serving 14 years.
 “This is a miracle from God,” Mia said after her release.
 “Thank you, Mr. Kasich, for this second chance.
 Even though he doesn’t know me, he gave me my life back.
 And I’m not going to let him down.”

 • Cincinnati Union Cooperative Initiative began creating two childcare co-ops to address the shortage of quality early childhood care in the region.
 CUCI works to create family-supporting jobs and opportunities for marginalized people to build wealth through worker ownership.
 Another example of their impact is Zeke Coleman, at right, a worker-owner at the Our Harvest Cooperative, which receives funding from the Community Shares workplace campaigns, who said before he joined the co-op he worked for five years in a local food processing plant where he often trained new workers of other races who were promoted over him, as the company used reduction techniques against people of color to make work “terrible” for them.
 “Since joining Our Harvest, I am no longer stressed at work or discriminated against as a black man,” he said.
 “In fact, it’s the opposite.
 At OHC, I was just promoted to the Food Hub Coordinator position after 5 years within the packing, delivery, and sales operations there.
 The opportunities to learn new skills and receive training in a variety of jobs within the co-op prepared me to step up into the coordinator role.
 CUCI has helped us create our own family-sustaining jobs and learn important skills, like understanding the finances of our business and how to analyze key elements of our operations.
 They have also helped us create a culture of real, deep respect and cooperation.
 I feel so good about the people I work with.”